AmericanRework/SimpleMower/README.md

 **Mower Sensors:**
   - RTK GPS: SEMU consulting are my hero. (https://github.com/semuconsulting) We use two of their libraries, but you might also use their open source linux GUI for just testing out the ZED-F9P hardware at first.
   - Bump, lifted, and estop are all from the automower.
 They are hall effect sensors.
-I'll try to post their pinouts as well.
+See the red and white bump sensor pictures for board pinouts or the electrical doc for plug pinouts.
 Steal the plugs from your automower mainboard using a heat gun.
-Hot glue backside of the connector.
+Hot glue backside of the stolen connectors after you solder them up.
   - Temp, magnetometer, (accelerometer present but not used) and battery level are done by BBBlue.
 Battery level is a resistor voltage divider to the BBBlue ADC.

 **RTK Base station:**